 WHAT YOU NEED TO KNOW

-If you are one of those couples who prefer getting married in a Town Hall, then you should take a look at the following to know what you need to do to plan a civil wedding!
+If you have decided to have a civil wedding instead, then you should take a look at the following to know what you need to do to plan a civil wedding!

 First of all you must submit the following documents: